-2.3.
-Aviation Turbine Fuels. - shall meet the most recent version of ASTM D 1655, "Standard Specification for Aviation Turbine Fuels."

-2.4.
-Aviation Gasoline. - shall meet the most recent version of ASTM D 910, "Standard Specification for Aviation Gasoline."
+- 2.3.
+Aviation Turbine Fuels. shall meet the most recent version of ASTM D1655, "Standard Specification for Aviation Turbine Fuels." - 2.4.
+Aviation Gasoline. shall meet the most recent version of one of the following, as appropriate: - (a) ASTM D910 "Standard Specification for Aviation Gasoline," or

-2.5.
-Fuel Oils. - shall meet the most recent version of ASTM D 396, "Standard Specification for Fuel Oils."

-2.6.
-Kerosene (Kerosine). - shall meet the most recent version of ASTM D 3699, "Standard Specification for Kerosine."

-2.7.
-Ethanol. - intended for blending with gasoline shall meet the most recent version of ASTM D 4806, "Standard Specification for Denatured Fuel Ethanol for Blending with Gasolines for Use as Automotive Spark-Ignition Engine Fuel."

-2.8.
-Liquefied Petroleum (LP) Gases. - shall meet ASTM D 1835, "Standard Specification for Liquefied Petroleum (LP) Gases."

-Note: Also reference Gas Processors Association 2140, Liquefied Petroleum Gas Specification and Test Methods.

-2.9.
-Compressed Natural Gas (CNG). - shall meet the most recent version of SAE J 1616, "Recommended Practice for Compressed Natural Gas Vehicle Fuel."

-2.10.
-E85 Fuel Ethanol. - shall meet the most recent version of ASTM D 5798, "Standard Specification for Fuel Ethanol (Ed75-Ed85) for Automotive Spark-Ignition Engines."
-(Added 1997)

-2.11.
-M85 Fuel Methanol. - shall meet the most recent version of ASTM D 5797, "Standard Specification for Fuel Methanol M70-M85 for Automotive Spark Ignition Engines."
-(Added 1997)

-2.12.
-Motor Oil. - shall not be sold or distributed for use unless the product conforms to the following specifications:

-- (a) Performance claims listed on the label shall be evaluated against SAE J183, API 1509 "Engine Oil Licensing and Certifications System," or other industry standards as applicable; - (b) The product shall meet its labeled viscosity grade specification as specified in the latest published version of SAE J300; - (c) Any engine oil that is represented as "energy conserving" shall meet the requirements established by the latest revision of SAE J1423.
+- (b) ASTM D6227 "Standard Specification for Grade 82 Unleaded Aviation Gasoline."
+(Amended 2008) - 2.5.
+Fuel Oils. shall meet the most recent version of ASTM D396, "Standard Specification for Fuel Oils." - 2.6.
+Kerosene (Kerosine). shall meet the most recent version of ASTM D3699, "Standard Specification for Kerosine." - 2.7.
+Ethanol. intended for blending with gasoline shall meet the most recent version of ASTM D4806, "Standard Specification for Denatured Fuel Ethanol for Blending with Gasolines for Use as Automotive Spark-Ignition Engine Fuel." - 2.8.
+Liquefied Petroleum (LP) Gases. shall meet ASTM D1835, "Standard Specification for Liquefied Petroleum (LP) Gases." - NOTE: Also reference Gas Processors Association 2140, Liquefied Petroleum Gas Specification and Test Methods. - 2.9.
+Compressed Natural Gas (CNG). shall meet the most recent version of SAE J1616, "Recommended Practice for Compressed Natural Gas Vehicle Fuel." - 2.10.
+E85 Fuel Ethanol. shall meet the most recent version of ASTM D5798, "Standard Specification for Fuel Ethanol (Ed75-Ed85) for Automotive Spark-Ignition Engines."
+(Added 1997) - 2.11.
+M85 Fuel Methanol. shall meet the most recent version of ASTM D5797, "Standard Specification for Fuel Methanol M70-M85 for Automotive Spark Ignition Engines."
+(Added 1997) - 2.12.
+Motor Oil. shall not be sold or distributed for use unless the product conforms to the following specifications: - (a) Performance claims listed on the label shall be evaluated against SAE J183, API 1509 "Engine Oil Licensing and Certifications System," or other industry standards as applicable; - (b) The product shall meet its labeled viscosity grade specification as specified in the latest published version of SAE J300; - (c) Any engine oil that is represented as "energy conserving" shall meet the requirements established by the latest revision of SAE J1423.

-2.13.
-Products for Use in Lubricating Manual Transmissions, Gears, or Axles shall not be sold or distributed for use in lubricating manual transmissions, gears or axles unless the product conforms to the following specifications:

-- (a) It is labeled with one or more of the service designations found in the latest revision of the SAE Information Report on axle and manual transmission lubricants, SAE J308, and API Publication 1560, and meets all applicable requirements of those designations; - (b) The product shall meet its labeled viscosity grade classification as specified in the latest published version of SAE J306; - (c) The product shall be free from water and suspended matter when tested by means of centrifuge, in accordance with the standard test ASTM D 2273.
+- 2.13.
+Products for Use in Lubricating Manual Transmissions, Gears, or Axles shall not be sold or distributed for use in lubricating manual transmissions, gears or axles unless the product conforms to the following specifications: - (a) It is labeled with one or more of the service designations found in the latest revision of the SAE Information Report on axle and manual transmission lubricants, SAE J308, and API Publication 1560, and meets all applicable requirements of those designations; - (b) The product shall meet its labeled viscosity grade classification as specified in the latest published version of SAE J306; - (c) The product shall be free from water and suspended matter when tested by means of centrifuge, in accordance with the standard test ASTM D2273.